Thin shells in (2+1)-dimensional F(R) gravity: Introduction

 Low dimensional spacetimes are of interest because they can help to address some conceptual problems related to black hole physics, quantum gravity, and string theory \cite{carlip}.
-In (2+1) general relativity, black holes \cite{btz}, wormholes \cite{wh3d}, gravastars \cite{grava3d}, thin shells of matter \cite{ts3d}, and thin-shell wormholes \cite{whts3d} have been research topics.
+In (2+1) general relativity, black holes \cite{btz}, polytropic stars \cite{ps3d}, wormholes \cite{wh3d}, gravastars \cite{grava3d}, thin shells of matter \cite{ts3d}, and thin-shell wormholes \cite{whts3d} have been research topics.
 Black hole solutions in (2+1)-dimensional $F(R)$ gravity have been found in recent years \cite{hendi14a,hendi14b,hendi20}.
-But low dimensional thin shells in this theories have not been much explored.
+But low dimensional thin shells in these theories have not been much explored.
 In this paper, we use the junction conditions for spacetimes with (2+1) dimensions to construct circular thin shells of matter in $F(R)$ gravity with constant scalar curvature $R$.
 The global topology consists of an inner geometry joined across the shell to an outer one.
 We analyze the stability of the static configurations under perturbations that preserve the symmetry.
-We consider two examples of anti-de Sitter spacetimes with a conformally invariant Maxwell field as a source: a charged bubble and a charged thin shell of matter enclosing a non-charged black hole.
-In Sect. \ref{jc} we review the junction conditions for proper matching, in Sect. \ref{tsh} we introduce the general formalism for the circular shells, while in Sect. \ref{examples} we show the different examples.
-Finally, in Sect. \ref{conclu} we discuss the results obtained.
+We consider two examples of anti--de Sitter spacetimes with a conformally invariant Maxwell field as a source: a charged bubble and a charged thin shell of matter enclosing a non-charged black hole.
+In Sec. \ref{jc} we review the junction conditions for proper matching, in Sec. \ref{tsh} we introduce the general procedure for the construction of circular shells, while in Sec. \ref{examples} we show the different examples.
+Finally, in Sec. \ref{conclu} we discuss the results obtained.
 We adopt units so that $c=G=1$, with $c$ the speed of light and $G$ the gravitational constant.